alexhalbeisen/fundraiser-site/more.md

     alt_text: ''
 - template: detail-content
   block: text-1
-  headline: other charities she'd love to support
+  headline: Other charities she'd love to support
   content: <p>Although the fundraiser goal is towards the American Foundation for
     Suicide Prevention, here are more important organizations to consider.</p><ul><li><p><a href="https://twloha.com/" title="To Write Love on Her Arms">To Write Love on